bisdn/bisdn.github.io/tools/ofdpa_client_tools.md

 # IPv4 traffic from the 192.168.1.0/24 subnet.
 Flow cookie is set to 10000
 ofdpa_acl_flow_cli.py -a --etherType 0x800 --sourceIp4 192.168.1.0 --sourceIp4Mask 255.255.255.0 --cookie 10000

 # IPv6 UDP traffic with destination port 5000 from VLAN 10 with an exact VLAN mask.
 # Note the VLAN_VID_PRESENT flag (0x1000) on both VLAN ID/mask values, according to the OFDPA specification.
 # Cookie is set to 10001.
 ofdpa_acl_flow_cli.py -a --etherType 0x86dd --ipProto 0x11 --destL4Port 5000 --vlanId 0x100a --vlanIdMask 0x1fff --cookie 10001

+# Send ingress traffic from port 8 to the controller
+ofdpa_acl_flow_cli.py -a --inPort 8 --inPortMask 0xffffffff --controller --cookie 10002
 ```

 #### Deleting flows